 Advertising sales revenue is the money publishers make from selling space in their titles.

 Most publishers set aside printed pages or parts of printed pages for advertisers.
 The number of pages compared to the total number of pages in a publication is known in the business as the advertising ratio.
-Paid for publications have a lower advertising ratio than free publications.
+Paid-for publications have a lower advertising ratio than free publications.
+Some free publications are nothing but advertising.

 Advertisements fall into two categories: